wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - The next player to go in turn order if we called in FORTIFY
     - Note that we'll also draw the current player's card
       - This BVA will be elaborated on in a different method.
+- recently attacked dest/source (Cases):
+  - Should be set to NULL if we're in the ATTACK phase
+  - Should already be NULL if we are in the FORTIFY phase
+  - Note that this is about the only place we're using NULL anywhere
+- Next player object (Pointer):
+  - If we are in the FORTIFY phase:
+    - Update the number of armies they have to place
+  - Nothing if we are in the ATTACK phase
+  - Note that "next" player object means NEXT as we come INTO the method; not the "next" after we change players already.
+- Current player object (Pointer):
+  - If we are in the FORTIFY phase:
+    - Claim a card for them if possible
+  - Nothing if we are in the ATTACK phase
+- Ability to claim card (Boolean):
+  - Set to false if we are in the FORTIFY phase
+  - Remains the same as it was for input if we were in ATTACK

 ## BVA Step 4
 ### Test 1:
 Input:
 - current game phase = SCRAMBLE
 - currently going player = GREEN
+- ability to claim card = false (does not matter; wrong phase)
+- current state of all territories (does not matter; wrong phase)

 Output:
 - IllegalStateException